anyscale/templates/templates/intro-services/README.md

 my_app = FastAPIDeployment.bind()
 ```

-### Run the app locally
+### Run the app in the workspace
-Run the command below to run the serve app locally on `localhost:8000`.
+Use the command below to run the Serve app in the workspace on `localhost:8000`.

-If you want to deploy again, just run the command again to update the deployment.
+If you want to run it again, use the same command to update the app.

-**Tip**: to more easily view Serve backend logs, you may find it convenient to use `serve run main:my_app --blocking` in a new VSCode terminal.
-This will block and print out application logs (exceptions, etc.) in the terminal.
+**Tip**: Use `serve run main:my_app --blocking` in a new VSCode terminal to block and print out application logs (exceptions, etc.) in the terminal, allowing you to view Serve backend logs more easily.

 ```python